hxtree/galaxyops/libraries/contracts/README.md

-# Service Endpoint Contracts
+# @org-contracts

-Contracts are a part of the Microservice API Patterns (MAP).
-Contracts are used for communication between microservices.
-Contracts are owned by the service that is depended on.
+Service Endpoint Contracts are a part of the Microservice API Patterns (MAP).
+Contracts are used for to define communication agreements between microservices.

 ## Updating Contracts

 **WARNING: DO NOT MODIFY SUBFOLDERS.**

-All contracts are automatically generated.
+All contracts are owned by the service that is depended on.
+All contracts are automatically generated from the services that is depended on.

 1. Bring up the service with openapi endpoint